Artem Dzyuba

-Artem (or Artyom) Sergeyevich Dzyuba (Артём Сергеевич Дзюба, [ɐˈrtʲɵm sʲɪrˈɡʲe(j)ɪvʲɪdʑ ˈdzʲubə]; born 22 August 1988) is a Russian professional football player who plays as a striker for Lokomotiv Moscow and the Russia national football team.
+Artem (or Artyom) Sergeyevich Dzyuba (Артём Сергеевич Дзюба, [ɐˈrtʲɵm sʲɪrˈɡʲe(j)ɪvʲɪdʑ ˈdzʲubə]; born 22 August 1988) is a Russian professional footballer who plays as a striker for Russian Premier League club Akron Tolyatti and the Russia national team.

 He began his career with Spartak Moscow, debuting in 2006 and making 166 appearances and scoring 38 goals.
 He also had two loans each at Tom Tomsk and Rostov, winning the 2013–14 Russian Cup with the latter.
-In 2015, he joined Zenit.
-He is the record holder for most goals scored in the Russian Premier League with 148.
+In 2015, he joined Zenit, winning 10 trophies with the club, including four Russian Premier League titles.
+He is the record holder for most goals scored in the Russian Premier League with 173.
+He is also the record holder for most goals scored by a Russian player for club and country with 244.

 Dzyuba made his senior international debut for Russia in 2011.
-He represented the nation at UEFA Euro 2016, the 2018 FIFA World Cup and UEFA Euro 2020 and is the country's joint-top scorer with 30 goals alongside Aleksandr Kerzhakov.
+He represented the nation at UEFA Euro 2016, the 2018 FIFA World Cup and UEFA Euro 2020 and is the country's top scorer with 31 goals.

 Club career

 Dzyuba was born in Moscow, Russian SFSR, Soviet Union, on 22 August 1988.
 His father, Sergey, is from Poltava Oblast, Ukraine and worked as a policeman, while his mother, Svetlana, is from Tsivilsk, Chuvashia and worked at a grocery store in Moscow, where she met his father.

 He attended Spartak Moscow's football school and started playing for the team's reserves in 2005.
 In 2006, he first played for the first team in a Russian Cup match against FC Ural, replacing Roman Pavlyuchenko in the 85th minute.
 He had his first substitute appearance in the Russian Premier League in the 12th round against Saturn Moscow.
 He had 7 substitute appearances in that season, but did not score.

 On 7 August 2009, Tom Tomsk signed the striker on loan until December 2009.
 In the 2013–14 Russian Premier League, Dzyuba scored 17 goals while loaned to Rostov.